sensu/sensu-docs/content/sensu-go/6.5/api/events.md

 ## Create or update an event for an entity and check {#eventsentitycheck-put}

-The `/events/:entity/:check` API endpoint provides HTTP PUT access to create or update an event and send it to the Sensu pipeline.
+The `/events/:entity/:check` API endpoint provides HTTP PUT access to create or update an event and send it to the Sensu observability pipeline.

 ### Example {#eventsentitycheck-put-example}